Villanova's Campus Transformation

 A beacon for educational opportunities, innovation and engagement across the University, the John and Joan Mullen Center for the Performing Arts was completed in spring 2020.
 Uniting Villanova’s performing arts community under one roof, the $60 million, 85,000-square-foot center houses state-of the art performance spaces, studios and classrooms.
 The Mullen Center will provide a destination where students, faculty, parents, alumni and members of the local community can share their passion for the arts.

-The first-ever residents of The Commons, the new housing complex along Lancaster Avenue, moved in this August.
-The six new buildings provide a variety of living options, including apartments, suites and single rooms, for a total of 1,135 beds.
+The six buildings of The Commons, the new residential complex along Lancaster Avenue, provide a variety of living options, including apartments, suites and single rooms, for a total of 1,135 beds.
 Student-centered amenities include six classrooms, two fitness centers, collaborative workspaces and outdoor courtyards, providing welcoming spaces to live, learn and gather as a community.
 As part of the complex, there is also a full-service restaurant, The Refectory, and Parliament Espresso and Coffee Bar.

-Connecting the University’s main campus and the residence hall communities at The Commons and on South Campus, the new pedestrian bridge spanning Lancaster Avenue opened in spring 2018.
+Connecting the University’s main campus to the residence hall communities at The Commons and on South Campus, the pedestrian bridge spanning Lancaster Avenue opened in spring 2018.
 The elevated walkway extends from the Villanova Station on SEPTA’s Norristown High Speed Line to the newly expanded plaza in front of St. Thomas of Villanova Church.